Becoming a Partner Ministry

 If you would like to apply, the information below will give you information about how we handle your application.
-Please also see the Guidance Note at the bottom of the page.
+Please also see the Guidance Note.

 Each week we receive requests from many such groups asking us to help them.
 We will only consider written requests, and if this contact is by phone, we will ask the caller to submit his application by post or email.
 We assess these requests according to the following requirements:-

-is it something which meets our Board's current priorities?
+- Is it something which meets our Board’s current priorities and objectives?

 Many applications do not pass this stage.
 Please note that, because of the large number of requests we receive, we cannot reply to those which don’t succeed at this stage.
 If you do not receive a reply from us within three months, you must assume that we are not able to help.